PhoenixWeaver/BTPW_PhoenixFlix/README.md

 **PhoenixFlix** represents more than just a technical achievement - it's a **vision realized**.
 In a digital age where content often compromises values, this platform stands as a testament to what's possible when technology serves faith, family, and community.

 **Built with ❤️, faith, and cutting-edge technology**
-*Go • PostgreSQL • WebAuthn • Clean Architecture • Family Values*
+*Go • PostgreSQL (Neon + Aiven) • Render • Vercel • WebAuthn • Clean Architecture • Family Values*

 ---